KishanDeka/reportinator/README.md

 ### Graphs:
 These are triggered by a graph statement at the end of the csvfile (Look at the example in example_source).
 They need to be in the first cell of the last row of the csvfile in a specific format.
 If you want the color scheme changed, there are 6 major color schemes inside `figures.py` that can be changed at will, or you may add your own.
 ```
-graph(x,y,x,y..)
+graph(x,y1,y2;x,y;..)
 ```
 Where x,y pairs are column pairs that need to be plotted.
 Without this tag at the end of the csv, the table will only be passed as a table, and not into graphs.
+Please run the code again if you get the same colors.
+It is normal to get the same color multiple times because the color is chosen at random, and there are only so many.

 ## Advanced Usage (For Pros only):
 If you want some special code to run in a specific section, then you might edit the corresponding existing code, or make a python code with the name same as the name of the section and place it in `_scripts/`. **Please note that in its current state, the name of the code is case sensitive.
 Name it exactly the same as your section heading**.
 If your code has some errors, it will print out to your tex code, or wont print at all.